Improved Bounds for Coin Flipping, Leader Election, and Random Selection: Conclusion and Open Problems

 Note that a much weaker version of \cref{conj: simultaneous biasing conjecture} indeed holds by \cref{lem: most functions from family can be corrupted with random and heavy set}.
 The difference is that in \cref{lem: most functions from family can be corrupted with random and heavy set}, the (slightly different) sets of bad players can corrupt each $f_i$ differently while here we want each of the functions indexed by $P$ to be simultaneously corrupted not only by the same \emph{set} of bad players $B$, but also by the same \emph{behavior} of the bad players in that set.

 We note that when $m = O(1)$, by repeatedly applying the result of \cite{KKL88influence}, \cref{conj: simultaneous biasing conjecture} does hold.
 However, that strategy requires more than $n$ players once $m \ge \log \ell$, which is trivial.
-Answering the above question in the positive will lead to almost matching lower bounds for coin flipping - in particular, this would imply that $\frac{\ell \poly(\log^{(2)}\ell)}{\log \ell}$ bad players suffice to bias any two-round protocol.
-This bound would follow by using the same strategy as the proof of \cref{thm: protocol lb}, with the `second induction step' replaced by the simultaneous biasing conjecture.
+Answering the above question in the positive will lead to almost matching lower bounds for coin flipping; in particular, this would imply that $\frac{\ell \poly(\log^{(2)}\ell)}{\log \ell}$ bad players suffice to bias any two-round protocol.
+This bound would follow by using the same strategy as the proof of \cref{thm: protocol lb}, with the second induction step replaced by the simultaneous biasing conjecture.
+Our one-round random selection impossibility results from \cref{lem: improved coin flip condensing impossibility} can also be interpreted as a necessary step towards this conjecture.
 For multi-round lower bounds nearly matching our constructions from \cref{thm: construct protocol}, we would need a stronger version of \cref{conj: simultaneous biasing conjecture} where we would want to simultaneously bias not just a function map but a $k$-round protocol map.